GSA/automate.fedramp.gov/content/documentation/ssp/4-ssp-template-to-oscal-mapping.md

 ---
 ### System Sensitivity Level

-The privacy system designation in in the FedRAMP SSP template document, illustrated in the figure below, is expressed through the following core OSCAL property.
+The privacy system designation in the FedRAMP SSP template, illustrated in the figure below, is expressed through the following core OSCAL property.
+Specifically, a FedRAMP SSP must define its FIPS-199 system sensitivity level as one of the allowed values below, and it should match the highest security impact level for the system’s confidentiality, integrity, and availability objectives.

 {{< figure src="/img/ssp-figure-9.png" title="FedRAMP SSP template system sensitivity level." alt="Screenshot of the FIPS 199 system sensitivity level in the FedRAMP SSP template." >}}